The new age of for profit Britain requires a monopoly of increasing maximum profit commodities.

-A lack of funding is always blamed, but this is just greed for private profit as hospitals are paid on average £900 per patient per night, and locked wards £12,500 a week.
+Yet this is just greed as hospitals are already paid an average £900 per patient per night, and secure wards £12,500 a week.

-With such huge sums on offer, is it any wonder we have the highest number of MHA detentions and retentions ever known.
+With these huge sums readily available from the public purse, is it any wonder we have the highest number of MHA detentions and retentions ever known.

-And the highest number of detentions after s2 MHA assessment stay only.
+And the highest number of detentions after a s2 MHA assessment stay only.

-Unless consent is removed by an assessment which was not the case this is an actionable battery and in breach of HRA.
+Unless consent is removed by an assessment which appears not to be the case, this is an actionable battery and in breach of the HRA.

-The only rights a patient has, is to information about their treatment and to appeal to a Tribunal, but patients are not being informed of them, despite access to IMCAs.
+The only rights a patient has is to information about their treatment and to appeal to a Tribunal, but patients are not even being informed of these despite increased access to IMCAs.

 Neither families nor patients are being involved in ‘treatment’ the CQC stating;

 ‘The biggest issue we found for patients who were subject to the MHA in 2014/15 was a lack of support to be involved in their care and treatment.
 This included the information they were given, access to external support such as advocacy, and care planning.
 We are concerned by this finding, as not supporting patient, family and carer involvement may limit people’s recovery and could result in longer stays in hospital, poor discharge or an increase in the potential for readmission’

-CQC Second Opinion Doctors change a third of treatments.
+CQC Second Opinion Doctors change a third of all treatments.